Yoav666s/dnd-wiki/collections/_classes/nornfeld/cleric/wind.md

 # Wind Magic
 Also starting at 1st level, you learn the [[Wind Blast]] cantrip.

-Additionally, you can take your bonus action to cast [[Sudden Riposte]] without expending a spell slot.
+Additionally, you can take your reaction to cast [[Sudden Riposte]] without expending a spell slot.
 You can do so twice, and you regain all expended uses when you finish a short or long rest.

 # Channel Divinity: Havoc
 Starting at 2nd level, you can use your Channel Divinity to cause havoc throughout the battlefield.